XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 }
 ```

-For more details on how to implement this, check the [UxrGrabbableObjectComponent Programming Guide](/docs/programming-guide/manipulation/uxrgrabbableobjectcomponent).
+For more details, visit the [UxrGrabbableObjectComponent Programming Guide](/docs/programming-guide/manipulation/uxrgrabbableobjectcomponent).